elizarov/SerializationByConvention/README.md

 The value of `tag` property from `@Tag` qualifier annotation "spills out" into the result of `nextRead` function.
 The result is `-1` when the end is reached.

+However, the Protobuf format bundles together both tag and wire type.
+In a Protobuf-specific parsing code this tag+type integer is switched on, marking sure that both type and tag match, or else a separate function can use the type to skip unknown field.

+We can work around it in the following fashion.
+Protobuf `nextRead` implementation reads tag+type integer, stores type in its state, and returns tag.
+Then compiler-generate class-specific reader performs `when(nextTag) { ... }` and invokes the corresponding `readXXX` function.
+This function has to check that the wire type that was previously stored by `nextRead` is indeed the one it expected and report an error if not.
+The problem is that in Protobuf it is not an error.
+The value should have been skipped if the type does not match.
+We cannot easily mimic this behavior with this approach, because invoked `readXXX` has to return something.
+Moreover, saving auxiliary data like wire type to the field in the parser to check it later would degrade performance problem in tight parsing loops.
+For maximal performance parsing state has to be in local variables.

+> There is a solution to this conundrum if `nextRead` function looks at metadata descriptor of the class and react appropriately to missing fields, but it further reduces performance versus an optimized implementation.

 TBD